martinobdl/ITCH/README.md

  -h, --help     Display usage instructions
- -l, --list     Display all the date venues available at data_folder/binary -f, --force    To force program execution if output files already exists -n,            Number of levels to sotre for the book, default is 5
+ -l, --list     Display all the date venues available at data_folder/binary -f, --force    To force program execution if output files already exists -n,            Number of levels to store for the book, default is 5
 ```

 for example